dps923/winter2020/notes/webapi-interaction-intro.md

 * We want to `reloadData()` on the `tableView`
 * Where?
 On the `DispatchQueue.main`
 * When?
 Now
-* Wait?
+* Wait for it to finish before continung?
 No, because of the presence of the `async` call

 From [the docs](https://developer.apple.com/documentation/dispatch/dispatchqueue), `DispatchQueue` is an object that manaes the execution of tasks on your app's main thread or on a background thread.